 Core Public Health Measures

-- Attention to cleaning and disinfecting, with emphasis on high traffic areas and high touch surfaces.
+- Continued attention to cleaning and disinfecting, with emphasis on high traffic areas and high touch surfaces.

 - Consider where high touch surfaces can be eliminated, such as using no-touch items (e.g., waste receptacles).

 - Prioritize use of outdoor spaces and attention to ventilation when indoors.

 - Spread out within the available space and minimize congestion in common areas.